Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Numerical Fitting and Results

 \subsection{Fitting Method}

 We perform posterior parameter inference using the Markov Chain Monte Carlo (MCMC) technique, employing the Python package {\tt emcee} as the sampler \citep{ForemanMa_Hogg_emceeMCMCHammer_2013}.
 The sampling was carried out in multi-dimensional parameter space.
-The basic model parameters include \{$n_s$, $A_{\star}$, $E_{\rm k,iso}$, $p$, $\Gamma_{0}$, $\epsilon_{e}$, $\epsilon_{B}$, $\xi_{e}$, $\theta_{\rm c}$, $\theta_{\rm j}$, $\theta_{\rm v}$, $k_{\Gamma}$, $k_{E}$\}, where $\epsilon_{e}$, $\epsilon_{B}$, $\xi_{e}$, are the energy fraction of electrons and magnetic field in the jet and the number fraction of nonthermal electrons, respectively.
-We also considered the extinction from host galaxies.
-For simplicity, we invoked the \texttt{extinction} package \citep{Barbary__extinctionv0.3.0_2016} in our fitting program and setting $E(B-V)_{\rm host}$ and $R_{V, \rm host}$ as fitting parameters.
-According to \cite{Sun_Li_fastXray_2025}, we ignored the extinction of host galaxy of EP240414a; besides, \cite{Brivio_Campana_comprehensivebroadbandanalysis_2025} find $E(B-V)_{\rm host}=0.12$ for GRB 240218A when assuming SMC-like extinction law; for GRB 240529A, both parameters are inferred by the fitting.
-After discarding the burn-in stage, the resulting marginalized posterior probability density distributions are presented in \hyperref[sec:appendix]{Appendix}, Figure~\ref{corner_EP240414a} for EP240414a, Figure~\ref{corner_240529A} for GRB 240529A, and Figure~\ref{corner_240218A} for GRB 240218A, respectively.
-The corresponding parameter values obtained are detailed in Table~\ref{tab1}.
+The basic model parameters include \{$n_s$, $A_{\star}$, $E_{\rm k,iso}$, $p$, $\Gamma_{0}$, $\epsilon_{e}$, $\epsilon_{B}$, $\xi_{e}$, $\theta_{\rm c}$, $\theta_{\rm j}$, $\theta_{\rm v}$, $k_{\Gamma}$, $k_{E}$\}, where $\epsilon_{e}$, $\epsilon_{B}$, $\xi_{e}$ are the energy fraction of electrons and magnetic field in the jet and the number fraction of nonthermal electrons to the total shock swept electrons, respectively.
+We also assume the SMC-like extinction template for host galaxies \citep{Pei__Interstellardustmilky_1992}, and setting $E(B-V)_{\rm host}$ and $R_{V, \rm host}$ as fitting parameters.
+According to \cite{Sun_Li_fastXray_2025}, we ignored the host galaxy extinction of EP240414a, and for GRB 240218A and GRB 240529A, both parameters are inferred by the fitting.
+The best-fit lightcurves of these bursts are presented in Figure~\ref{LCs}.
+The corresponding parameter values are detailed in Table~\ref{tab1}.
+After discarding the burn-in stage, the resulting marginalized posterior probability density distributions are presented in Appendix~\ref{sec:appendix}, Figure~\ref{corner_EP240414a} for EP240414a, Figure~\ref{corner_240529A} for GRB 240529A, and Figure~\ref{corner_240218A} for GRB 240218A, respectively.